JoHoop/ryzentosh-efi-big-sur/README.md

 - All USB ports

 ## Not working
-- Unlock with Apple Watch
+- Unlock with Apple Watch (but is unrelated as it doesn't work on my MacBook Air as well)